akostrik/exam5_cpp/README.md

 # 1
-* Make a Warlock class
-* It has to be in Coplien's form
+* Warlock class in Coplien's form
-* Expected files Warlock.cpp Warlock.hpp
 * Upon creation, the Warlock says: `<NAME>: This looks like another boring day.` Replace placeholder <NAME> by the appropriate value
 * When he dies, he says: `<NAME>: My job here is done!`
 * Warlock is not able to be copied, instantiated by copy, instantiated without a name and a title